(https://news.gallup.com/poll/510398/school-parent-safety-concerns-remain-high.aspx)

 Widespread campus shootings and fears

-On the last day of homecoming week(10th November) at Tuskegee University, a man named Jacquez Myrick stormed the campus with a machine gun and killed 18-year-old La'Tavion Johnson.
-More than 16 people were wounded.
+On 10th November a campus shooting happened at Tuskegee University, a man killed an 18-year-old teenager, and more than 16 people were wounded.
 This shooting comes on the heels of multiple shootings at various universities during their October series of back-to-school events.

 (https://abcnews.go.com/GMA/News/video/1-killed-16-injured-gunfire-erupts-tuskegee-university-115725622)